tensorflow/agents/README.md

 running in the Cartpole environment.
 API documentation for the current stable release is on [tensorflow.org](https://www.tensorflow.org/agents/api_docs/python/tf_agents).

-**NOTE:** 0.5.0 is now available and was tested with Python3 and TensorFlow 2.2.
-`pip install --upgrade tf-agents`.

 TF-Agents is under active development and interfaces may change at any time.
 Feedback and comments are welcome.